Insulin aspart

-Insulin aspart, sold under the brand name NovoLog and Fiasp, among others, is a modified type of medical insulin used to treat type 1 and type 2 diabetes.
-It is generally used by injection under the skin but may also be used by injection into a vein.
+Insulin aspart, sold under the brand name Novolog, among others, is a modified type of medical insulin used to treat type 1 and type 2 diabetes.
+It is generally used by injection under the skin (into the abdomen, buttocks, thighs, or upper arms) but may also be used by injection into a vein.
 Maximum effect occurs after about 1–3 hours and lasts for 3–5 hours.
 Generally a longer-acting insulin like insulin NPH is also needed.

 Common side effects include low blood sugar, allergic reactions, itchiness, and pain at the site of injection.
-Other serious side effects may include low blood potassium.
+Other common side effects may include injection site reactions, itching, rash, lipodystrophy (skin thickening or pitting at the injection site), weight gain and swelling of hands and feet.
+Other serious side effects may include low blood potassium (hypokalemia), low blood sugar (hypoglycemia), and severe allergic reactions.
 Use in pregnancy and breastfeeding is generally safe.
 It works the same as human insulin by increasing the amount of glucose that tissues take in and decreasing the amount of glucose made by the liver.
 It is a manufactured form of human insulin; where a single amino acid has been changed, specifically a proline with an aspartic acid at the B28 position.